 Home internet service.
 Home streaming service.
 Instead of separate categories, just put it all under housing.

 Then pick a threshold for that account (or fund).

 Of your net income, what percentage of expenses should be for housing?

-Every financial professional I listen to says a good range for housing is 25 to 35 percent.
+Every financial professional I listen to says a reasonable range for housing is 25 to 35 percent.

 If things start breaking beyond those bounds, look at your expenses.
-Maybe creating some sub-categories would be helpful to get a feel for a specific expense.
-Housing-subscriptions, for example, where all subscription services go—internet, cable, streaming services, and so on.
-This way you can see that specific thing and decide if you’re going to try and target it for a change.
+Maybe creating some sub-categories would be helpful to get a feel for a specific cost.
+Housing subscriptions, for example, where all subscription services go—internet, cable, streaming services, and so on.
+This way, you can see that specific thing and decide if you will try and target it for a change.
 Once you make the changes, you can always stop using the housing-subscriptions expense account and put all those back under the more generic housing expense account.

 When you buy a plunger or similar thing related to maintaining the house in good, working condition, put it under the housing category.
-This helps avoid being penny-wise and pound-foolish; if you buy a 5 USD coffee once a month, cutting that out of your expenses isn’t going to have the same impact as cutting 200 USD per month from your housing expenses.
+Using the housing category helps avoid being penny-wise and pound-foolish; if you buy a 5 USD coffee once a month, cutting that out of your expenses isn’t going to have the same impact as cutting 200 USD per month from your housing expenses.

-Going back to the diet analogy, I started with a calories category.
+Going back to the diet analogy, I started with a calorie category.
 Then I started breaking it down by transactions; junk versus whole foods.
-I found out most of my caloric intake was from junk and probably contributed more to my lack of physical fitness than lack of activity; I walked everywhere and stood at my desk, so, most of my day I was participating in at least medium to high levels of activity.
+I found out most of my caloric intake was from junk and probably contributed more to my lack of physical fitness than lack of activity; I walked everywhere and stood at my desk, so most of my day, I was participating in at least medium to high levels of activity.

 Expense accounts (needs versus wants)Section titled Expense accounts (needs versus wants)

 For each expense account in the chart of accounts, it might be helpful to add details.
 These details are notes about the account itself, not entries for the account.